Margarita Man is Shaking It Up

 Sip + Sushi:

 Doug Margerum is at it again, this time with a gem of a new tasting room in Santa Barbara Wine Country’s charming Los Olivos.
-The spot offers a new twist on wine-pairing: a bento box with your vino tasting.

 A smashing success!